MattSainsbury-Dale/FRKv2_src/README.md

 Some data files were too large to be stored on Github; these include the Chicago crime data, and the shapefiles using in the Sydney spatial change-of-support example.
 To download this data, navigate to the top directory of this repo, and run `make DATA` to download these files and place them in the appropriate place.

-### MODIS
+### Long run times

-The MODIS study is computationally demanding (upwards of 10 hours).
-To simply test that the code works, one may use extremely low rank versions of the models by setting `LOWRANK = TRUE` within src/MODIS_control.R.
-In fact, `LOWRANK = TRUE` is the default, so that people do not inadvertently get stuck in some lengthy computations.
+The MODIS study is computationally demanding, taking upwards of 10 hours to reproduce the results of the manuscript.
+To simply test that the code works, one may use extremely low-rank versions of the models by setting `LOWRANK = TRUE` within src/MODIS_control.R.
 Further, one can reproduce the results from a subset of packages by editing the object `PACKAGES` in src/MODIS_control.R.
+The Chicago application study is also computationally demanding: A low-rank version of the model can be used by setting nres = 1 instead of nres = 3 within src/Chicago.R.